ngageoint/sarpy/README.md

 # SarPy
-basic Python library to read/write/display SAR data in the NGA SICD format
+SarPy is a basic Python library to demonstrate reading, writing, display, and simple processing of SAR data in the NGA SICD format.

 ### Origin
-Sarpy was developed at the National Geospatial-Intelligence Agency (NGA).
+SarPy was developed at the National Geospatial-Intelligence Agency (NGA).
 The software use, modification, and distribution rights are stipulated within the MIT license.

 ### Pull Requests